Tricertops/KeepLayout/README.md

   - Offsets to other views: **top**, **bottom**, **left**, **right**
   - Alignments with other views: **top**, **bottom**, **left**, **right**, **horizontal**, **vertical**, **baseline**

-They can be accessed by calling methods on `UIView` object with one of these format:
+They can be accessed by calling methods on `UIView`/`NSView` object with one of these format:

 ```objc
 - (KeepLayout *)keep<AttributeName>;